zw-engineers/learn-react/react-the-big-picture/README.md

 * Run in-memory via Node
 * Reliable, deterministic unit tests in isolation.
 * Write quicky, update easy with tools like JEST.
 * Most popular testing framework for React as it was developed by Facebook.

+## Tradeoffs

+### Framework vs. Library

+* Angular, Ember are `Frameworks` and React is a `Library` since it's lean and focuses on components.
+* Framework
+    * A Framework contains more opinions.
+    * Less decision fatigue.
+    * Less setup overhead.
+    * More cross-team consistency.
+* Library
+    * Light-weight.
+    * Sprinkle on existing apps e.g. Facebook replaced PHP app with React.
+    * Pick what you need.
+    *

+### Concise vs. Explicit
+### Template-centric vs. Javascript-centric
+### Standard vs. Single File
+### Community vs. Corporate